Topology

 Build multiresolution

 Create lower multiresolution levels for the voxel remesh.
-If you use the checkerboard pattern to set a resolution, and set build multiresolution to 1, the remesh operation will first create a voxel mesh at double the checkboard size, project it onto your model, then subdivide, and project again.
+If you use the checkerboard pattern to set a resolution, and set build multiresolution to 2, the final result will have detail that matches the resolution slider, and if you go to the multires tab, it will be at level 2, meaning you have lower resolution multires meshes at level 1 and level 0.
 This can be a good way to both generate a clean mesh with even polygons, and have a lower resolution control mesh.

 Keep sharp edges